 Vice President Communications

 Yan Zong is an associate at Merz & Associates P.C., a boutique IP firm.
 Her practice focuses on trademark litigation and transactional intellectual property matters.
-Prior to Merz & Associates, she worked at a law firm representing clients in a wide range of matters.
+Prior to Merz & Associates, she worked at a law firm representing domestic and international clients in a wide range of matters.
 Ms. Zong is licensed to practice in Illinois and the U.S. District Court for the Northern District of Illinois.
 She volunteers at the Chinatown Pro Bono Clinic.

 Board of Directors

 Alan Chen is an associate at Winston & Strawn LLP and focuses his practice on private equity and mergers & acquisitions.
 He has also worked at the Financial Industry Regulatory Authority (FINRA), Office of the General Counsel for the Governor of Illinois, and as a Senior Analyst in Global Finance for Burger King Corporation.
 Mr. Chen is a graduate of the University of Illinois College of Law and the University of Chicago, where he competed as a member of the Men’s Varsity Swim Team.